CMU-TBD/HumANav-Release/README.md

 # tbd_SocNavBenchmark
 Welcome to the Social Navigation Benchmark utility (SocNavBenchmark), a codebase for benchmarking robot planning algorithms within an environment with several agents and indoor obstacles.
-We are a team of researches from Carnegie Mellon University's Robotics Institute at HARP Lab.
+We are a team of researches from Carnegie Mellon University's Robotics Institute at TBD Lab and HARP Lab.

 ## HumANav
 Welcome to the Human Active Navigation Dataset (HumANav), a codebase for photorealistic simulations of humans in indoor office environments!
 We are a team of researchers from UC Berkeley and Google Brain.